Trek Émonda Bikes Compared: Which One to Choose?

 Trek Émonda frame weighs 760g in size 56.
 The highest-end Émonda even weighs below the UCI 6.8 kg limit.
 However, low weight is not everything.
 Stiffness and aerodynamics are also important.

 Trek claims Émonda frames are also relatively stiff and aero (of course, less aero than Madone).
-They are 18 seconds per hour faster at 8% gradients.
-(Source) However, more information on the methodology is not available.
+They’re 18 seconds per hour faster on 8% climbs.
+(Source) However, Trek doesn’t provide detailed methodology.

 Trek Émonda view from the front.